On Supersymmetric D-brane probes in 4d $\mathcal{N}=2$ $\text{AdS}_2\times\mathbf{S}^2$ Attractors: Introduction and Discussion

 represents their generalized angular momentum.
 These trajectories solve the equations of motion and supersymmetry constraints, thereby saturating a lower bound for the (global) Hamiltonian that depends on the Casimir invariant along $\mathbf{S}^2$.
 The above result \eqref{eq:susystationary} moreover incorporates the solution already discussed in \cite{Simons:2004nm}, corresponding to a probe with vanishing angular momentum $\ell = 0$.
 In that case,

-which describes a \textit{static} (anti-)particle located at the (south)north pole of the 2-sphere.
+which describes a static (anti-)particle located at the north/south pole of the 2-sphere.

-In addition, we argue that the direction of the generalized angular momentum vector $\boldsymbol{J}$ (cf. eq.~\eqref{eq:SU2generators} for a precise definition) specifies the subset of unbroken supercharges, thus allowing for a richer set of multi-particle BPS configurations where all the individual constituents satisfy \eqref{eq:susystationary}, with their corresponding angular momenta being perfectly aligned, see Figure \ref{fig:multiparticleBPS}.
+In addition, we argue that the direction of the generalized angular momentum vector $\boldsymbol{J}$ (cf. eq.~\eqref{eq:SU2generators} for a precise definition) specifies the subset of unbroken supercharges, thus allowing for a richer spectrum of multi-particle BPS configurations where all the individual constituents satisfy \eqref{eq:susystationary}, with their corresponding angular momenta being perfectly aligned, see Figure \ref{fig:multiparticleBPS}.
 This includes, in particular, situations where both particles and anti-particles are present and remain stationary, as opposed to what happens in 4d Minkowski space.

 The paper is organized as follows.
-In Section \ref{s:review}, we present the relevant BPS black hole solutions in 4d $\mathcal{N}=2$ supergravity and study charged geodesics probing their near-horizon geometry.
+In Section \ref{s:review}, we present the relevant BPS black hole solutions in 4d $\mathcal{N}=2$ supergravity and study charged geodesics\footnote{By a slight abuse of notation, we oftentimes refer in this work to the classical trajectories that solve the equations of motion---including both gravitational and gauge interactions---as \emph{charged geodesics}, even though, strictly speaking, they do not satisfy the geodesic equation.} probing their near-horizon geometry.
 We then classify all possible classical trajectories, including those with orbital motion on $\mathbf{S}^2$, highlighting how the enhanced AdS$_2 \times \mathbf{S}^2$ isometries constrain their dynamics.
 Section \ref{s:staticprobes} focuses on static probe configurations.
-After reviewing worldline supersymmetry and $\kappa$-symmetry, followed by an explicit construction of the background Killing spinors \cite{Alonso-Alberca:2002wsh}, we rederive the BPS conditions for these kind of systems following the original analysis in \cite{Simons:2004nm}.
+After reviewing worldline supersymmetry and $\kappa$-symmetry, followed by an explicit construction of the background Killing spinors \cite{Alonso-Alberca:2002wsh}, we rederive the BPS conditions for this kind of systems following the original analysis in \cite{Simons:2004nm}.
 We also take the opportunity to emphasize certain features that will guide our subsequent generalization.
 In Section \ref{s:stationaryprobes}, we show that a wider class of non-static---yet stationary---geodesics can similarly preserve half of the spacetime superconformal charges.
-We derive the corresponding generalized BPS constraints and explain how the unbroken supersymmetries are precisely determined by the direction of the generalized angular momentum.
+We derive the corresponding generalized BPS constraints and explain how the unbroken supersymmetries are precisely determined by the direction of the conserved angular momentum.